 In the winter, we prepare for snow and ice storms.
-Only a couple weeks ago, parts of New England were hit with a severe ice storm.
+Just last week, parts of New England were hit with an ice storm.
 I bet some of those people bought some of those stretch over your boot things that have little points on the bottom for traction on ice.
 Broken bones and back injuries are a foreseeable consequence of ice storms.
 Sometimes they necessitate the opening of shelters.
-Ask your local board of health where the shelter is for your community, how many people it can accommodate and whether or not it allows pets.
+Ask your local board of health where the shelter is for your community, how many people it can accommodate and whether it allows pets.

-In my small town, we need to have some water on hand before storms because when we lose electricity we lose our well pumps and that means we can't even flush the toilet.
-We need to start a fire and melt snow.
-While it is not safe for drinking, we can fill containers for flushing down the toilet.
+In the small town of Plympton where I lived for almost thirty years, we needed to have some water on hand before storms because when we lost electricity, we lost our well pumps and that meant we couldn't even flush the toilet.
+We needed to start a fire and melt snow.
+While it is not safe for drinking, we filled buckets with the snow melt for flushing the toilet.
 Yeah, it's gross.
 Sanitizing wipes are usually not necessary but a Godsend in dire, waterless situations.
 If you know someone who likes to drink jug wine, ask for some of the bottles.
 The American Red Cross tells us to plan on a gallon a day per person and to plan on at least three days worth.
 Once the glass jug is cleaned and dried, it is a durable, clean container that will last years, as opposed to the plastic variety that can deteriorate and leak.
 Also, the glass and the metal cap are of the earth and easily return to the earth.
 Plastic is not of the earth and needs to be recycled in order to continue its usefulness.
+So, why get plastic in the first place?

 In preparation for storms, we also need a nonperishable food supply.
 In New England, we are less likely than other areas to suffer a landslide, earthquake or a devastating flood.
 So, our supply kit does not necessarily need to be in an actual kit that we can grab and run with.
 My pantry, and probably yours, always has some crackers, canned milk or the boxed kind that does not need refrigeration, tuna fish, peanut butter, canned tomatoes and a variety of beans.
 That'll do.
 Use them and rotate them.
 Just remember to have on hand an old fashioned can opener.
-I've never had an electric one but with arthritis developing, I might just have to consider one and when I do, I'll have to make a storm kit and put in the hand cranked can opener.
+I've never had an electric one but with arthritis developing, I might just have to consider one and if I do, I'll have to make a storm kit and put in the hand cranked can opener.